astronomer/docs/learn/airflow-openai.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of the OpenAI API.
 See [OpenAI Introduction](https://platform.openai.com/docs/introduction).
+- The basics of vector embeddings.
+See the [OpenAI Embeddings guide](https://platform.openai.com/docs/guides/embeddings).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
 See [Get started with Apache Airflow](get-started-with-airflow.md).
 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Airflow hooks.
 See [Hooks 101](what-is-a-hook.md).